sujayk1994/new-updated-xp-portfolio/replit.md

 - **About Me page**: Edit your personal profile (name, title, bio, contact info, skills, social links)
 - **Video Manager**: Add and manage your portfolio videos for the YouTube-like interface in Internet Explorer

-## YouTube-like Video Portfolio
+## Stube Video Portfolio

-Internet Explorer now features a YouTube-style interface where visitors can browse and watch your video portfolio.
+Internet Explorer features "Stube" - a custom YouTube-style video portfolio interface where visitors can browse and watch your videos.
+The interface uses your About Me profile photo for all avatars and applies Arial font styling throughout.

 ### For Site Owners (Admin):
 1. Log in as admin (navigate to `/admin-login`)